Transacting

 Follow the steps above to get a wallet and check your balance.
 Here's the code snippet to transfer tokens:

-For a comprehensive list of transactions with examples, please check the web3.js documentation's list of methods.
+For a comprehensive list of transactions with examples, please check the 's list of methods.